niknik3610/niknik3610/README.md

 ## Hi im Nik 👋
-- Currently studying Computer Science at Lancaster University Leipzig\
+- Currently studying Computer Science at Lancaster University Leipzig
-- Experienced in Java and Rust\
+- Experienced in Java and Rust
-- Speak German and English at a native level\
+- Speak German and English at a native level
 - Looking to work in Software Engineering

-### To start have a look at my pinned repositories
+#### To start, have a look at my pinned repositories